Research Snippets Generator

 This title directs the research tools and extraction models.

-Adds context so the agent can select sources and snippets that better match the intended reader.
+Adds context so the node can select sources and snippets that better match the intended reader.
+For example:

 “Enterprise CIOs”